aliceqt/gentoo-config/README.md

-# portage-config
+# gentoo-config
-this will contain everything in /etc/portage ... perhaps i should keep this private
+this will contain everything in /etc/portage and my iwd config...
+EXCEPT for gnupg haha